 About Nina

-Nina Guilbeault, PhD is a Harvard-trained sociologist turned executive coach who guides conscious leaders to reconnect with what she calls Intuitive Intelligence.
+Nina Guilbeault, PhD is a Harvard-trained sociologist, author, and executive coach trusted by leaders to reconnect to Intuitive Intelligence.

 As a former academic, Nina knows what it's like to live from your head, and how it disconnects you from your heart, body, and deeper wisdom.
 After leaving academia, she experienced a profound initiation where intellectual understanding could no longer provide answers.
-This unraveling led her through extensive training in Aletheia coaching, mindfulness meditation (including retreats in Vipassana, Insight, and Mahamudra traditions), sacred medicine work, parts and shadow work, and somatic and embodiment practices.
+This unraveling led her to train as a coach and certified mindfulness teacher, deepening her contemplative practice across Vipassana, Mahamudra, and Insight traditions, and studying parts work, shadow work, and somatic and embodiment practices.

-Nina's coaching integrates rigorous intellectual training with somatic, parts work, and non-dual practices.
+Nina is a bridge between rigorous, systematic thinking and intuitive, wisdom-centered capacities.
+Her coaching integrates intellectual training with somatic, parts work, and non-dual practices.
 Her approach isn't about abandoning the analytical mind—it's about integrating it with channels of higher consciousness.
-She works with conscious leaders to access the intelligence that lays dormant within within them, waiting to be remembered.
+She works with founders and CEOs to access the intelligence that lies dormant within, waiting to be remembered.